fsvreddit/automodmail/redditWiki.md

 This app allows subreddit moderators to define rules using YAML to autorespond to incoming modmails, and optionally archive the modmail afterwards.

 The intended use case in most cases is as a "first line" response to common questions, with users invited to reply and ask for more assistance if the autoresponder doesn't answer their question.
+This app will only ever respond to the first modmail in the chain.

 The app supports a wide variety of different checks on three main categories of data: The modmail itself (subject and body), account properties (including age and karma) and recent mod actions made against the user.